 Administering a Process

-When you create a process, you are the Admin.
-Learn more about what Process Admins can do with processes.
+When you create a process, you become the Flow Admin.
+Here's more about what a Flow Admin can do in a process.

 To share the process you created, click the More options button () and then Share settings.